 2. Stop, Look, And Cross

 Your child may have to walk to school or the bus stop and back.
 They may only have to cross the street after the school bus drops them off.
 Even if they don’t, they may have to cross the street to get to a friend’s house or a neighbor’s.
 Whatever the case is, you should teach your kids to cross the road safely.
 Here’s how you can help them learn.

 Always look for signals and use the pedestrian crossing to cross the road.
 In the absence of such markings, here is what you should do:

-- Look to your right and then to the left to see if there are any approaching vehicles.
+- Look to your right and then to the left and back to the right to see if there are any approaching vehicles.

 - If yes, wait for the vehicle to pass and then cross the road.

 - Never cross at bends.

 Adults should always accompany children aged less than six and hold their hand when crossing the street.